 What we don’t: Not everyone will need the wraparound zipper.

-Therm-a-Rest’s Hyperion above is a great choice for ounce counters, but those in search of a roomier and more versatile bag should consider the Ohm.
+Those in search of a roomier and more versatile bag than lighter options here should consider the Ohm.
 With premium 900-fill hydrophobic down, it’s light and packable for its weight, but the comfort-first design is what’s truly impressive.
 The hoodless Ohm features a semi-rectangular shape that makes it less restrictive than many ultralight mummy bags, and the full-length zip extends through the toe box, allowing you to zip the bag open into a blanket.
 For use in a variety of three-season conditions or those who run warm, the Ohm is a temperature-regulating champ.

 With the added weight of a full-length zipper, the Ohm certainly isn’t the lightest option in its class.
 Feathered Friends' Tanager 20, for example, is about 3.5 ounces lighter and uses even loftier (read: warmer) down fill.
-Therm-a-Rest’s Hyperion 20 is identical in terms of fill but is 2 ounces lighter, and tacks on the added security of a hood.
+Therm-a-Rest’s classic Hyperion 20 (out of stock at the time of publishing) is identical in terms of fill but is 2 ounces lighter, and tacks on the added security of a hood.
 But neither of these options can compete with the Ohm in terms of versatility, especially for larger frames, varying conditions, or warm sleepers.
-And couples take note: You can zip two Ohms together for a comfortable but still lightweight two-person sleep system.
+And couples, take note: You can zip two Ohms together for a comfortable but still lightweight two-person sleep system.

 See the Therm-a-Rest Ohm 20F